ocf/mkdocs/docs/staff-docs/nix/new-hosts.md

 ### OS

 - If you're going to be using a network PXE boot (TODO: set one up this would be real nice), select "Do not use any media".
 Otherwise select the storage where you uploaded / downloaded the ISO and the ISO image you want to boot from.
+Note on PXE boot: this seemingly requires a VirtIO RNG device to be added, due to a change requiring a source of entropy.
 - Leave the Type and Version as their default values (Linux / xxx Kernel)

 ### System